deckerweb/toolbar-extras-givewp/readme.txt

 * Give Add-On (Extensions) directly integrated where possible and useful (only when Extension is active, of course) - *for Add-On listings see below*
 * Resources - deep links to GiveWP documentation (knowledge base); also for Add-Ons
 * Additional Give Toolbar settings submenu item - for WordPress Admin Menu
+* Integration in WordPress *Site Health* feature (WP 5.2+), on the *Info* screen

 = 👍 More Benefits =
 * Non-bloated, already familiar interface (the WP Toolbar)
 * Customizeable: make it pretty with your favorite icons and use custom titles and URLs for the top-level items
-* Get more focused, save mouse travel and scrolling time, be more productive with donation management!
+* Get more focused on your mission, save mouse travel and scrolling time, be more productive with donation management!
 * Perfect for non-profit organisations and private donation campaigns - let the Toolbar work for you!
 * Any items are only loaded when needed
 * Fully internationalized and translateable (but can be disabled if ever needed)